 3) High overhead

 Industries with costly overheads are often forced to set higher price points to accommodate their fixed costs.
-In these markets, companies must find alternative means of gaining market share apart from pricing strategies.
+In these markets, companies must find alternative means of further sales growth and gaining market share apart from pricing strategies.

 4) Lack of differentiation

-When an industry does not display noticeable differences between its products or services, competition becomes more intense as customers are likely to choose their purchases based solely on the lowest price or availability.
-This results in a market that is highly saturated with rivals vying for dominance.
+When an industry does not display noticeable differences between its products or services, competition becomes more intense.
+Customers are likely to choose their purchases based solely on the lowest price or availability.
+This results in a highly saturated market with rivals vying for dominance.

 5) Low switching costs